 You would think that FEMA’s botched response to Hurricane Katrina would trigger fundamental reforms of that agency, but you would be wrong.
 You would hope that the mistaken claims of Iraqi weapons of mass destruction that created the momentum for the war in Iraq would reduce politicians’ eagerness to intervene abroad, but you would be wrong, as our doubling down on a failed strategy in Afghanistan demonstrates.

 You would think that the epic failure in launching the Affordable Care Act’s federal exchange, or the failure to profitably run the postal services or Amtrak, would make legislators want to return these programs’ functions to the private sector.
 Again, you would be wrong.
 You would think that the visible failure of the Trump administration to deliver on its promise that “trade wars are good and easy to win” would make the president abandon tariffs and other protectionist follies.
 Yet again, you’d be wrong.
+These are just some of the big failures.
+Multitudes of others exist.
+Government programs that promise to end poverty don’t.
+Government efforts to support small businesses or exports simply amount to picking winners and losers.
+Schemes to fix the underlying problems that caused the last financial crisis just end up building a wall of protection around the traditional interest groups on Wall Street at the expense of small banks and consumers, while only causing the risks of future financial crises to rise.

 The Pretense of Knowledge